eddiexunyc/Final_Project_Group4/README.md

-# Final_Project_Group4
+# Tesla Business Analysis
-Project 4 - Forecasting Tesla’s stock price based on historical sales data Group Members:
+Project Description: Forecasting Tesla’s stock price based on historical sales data Group Members:

-Robert Motta
+- Robert Motta

-Vasudha Nair
+- Vasudha Nair

-Eddie Xu
+- Eddie Xu

-Joshua Sohan
+- Joshua Sohan

 Proposal:
 Using the 2010 -2020 Tesla dataset, we would like to assess the historical stock data , train our model to predict future stock prices for Tesla and compare and contrast other electric vehicles(EVs) for our overall company analysis.